An explanation of the offshore SEA process, including documentation of the most recent assessment and related consultation.

 Stakeholder and other workshops

-A number of workshops have previously been undertaken during each of the SEAs.
-These have included expert assessment workshops, which bring together the expertise of the SEA Steering Group, the authors of underpinning technical reports, other users of the offshore area and the SEA team to bear on the assessment process for the particular SEA, and a separate stakeholder dialogue workshop.
-This workshop involves a wide variety of potential stakeholders, drawn from UK and other regulators, government advisers, local authorities, other industry representatives, academics and NGOs.
+A number of workshops have been undertaken prior to each SEA.
+These have included expert assessment workshops, which bring together the expertise of the SEA Steering Group, the authors of underpinning technical reports, other users of the offshore area and the SEA team to bear on the assessment process for the particular SEA.
+Additionally, stakeholder workshops are held involving a wide variety of potential stakeholders, drawn from other government departments, local authorities, other industry bodies, academics and NGOs.
 The objectives of SEA stakeholder workshops are to provide stakeholders with updates on:

 - UK offshore energy supply context